DerGrosseDaniel/praxislive-pxg/README.md

 # praxislive-pxg
 Here are my custom pxgs and nice ones from other people

+## core patches

+* `sin.pxg`
+Gnerates values on sinus curve.
+Speed is adjustable, as are minimum and maximum.

+## video patches

 * `colSeparator.pxg`
 seperates rgb-channels to the left and right, you have amount and scale as input.
 1 amount is 1% leftright and scale is multiplied by it.